NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Finishing Follow-through.md

 Finishing a foe maintains your swagger.
-You gain [[Feat_Feature Effects/Effect_ Panache|Panache]] if your finisher brings the target to 0 HP (or brings the highest-level target to 0 HP, if your finisher attacks multiple targets).
+You gain [[Feat_Feature Effects/Effect_ Panache|Panache]] whenever your finisher brings a target to 0 HP.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*